Maidstone Grammar School

 Please note that a separate application and eligibility criteria evidence will need to be provided for every academic year in which financial support is needed.

-Applications, in writing, should be made to the Bursar, Mrs H Cook, and will be treated in the strictest confidence.
+Applications must be made in writing for the attention of the Bursar, Mrs M H Cook, but can be scanned and emailed to email@example.com.
+These will be treated in the strictest confidence.